-Participation (20%): includes both the preparation, i.e. reading and reflecting upon the compulsory readings for each class, and participation in discussion in class - primarily online on the ELC course page.
-You are expected to regularly participate (i.e. at least biweekly) in the course Discussion Board discussions in an active, civilized, and well-informed manner.
+This includes both the preparation, i.e. reading and reflecting upon the compulsory readings for each class, and the regular participation in discussion in class and online on the Discussion Board of the ELC course page.
+Contributions should be civil and well-informed.